 Starting with the tail.
 In the remaining 2 stitches left from the previous round start,

-15 rnd 4sc crocheting together the tail (remember, here 2 stitches are from previous round), 5sc, 3sc (crocheting together the back paw), 5sc, 3sc (crocheting together the front paw), 18sc, 3sc (crocheting together the front paw), 5sc, 3sc (crocheting together the back paw), 5sc
+15 rnd 4sc crocheting together the tail (remember, here 2 stitches are from the previous round), 5sc, 3sc (crocheting together the back paw), 5sc, 3sc (crocheting together the front paw), 18sc, 3sc (crocheting together the front paw), 5sc, 3sc (crocheting together the back paw), 5sc

 16 rnd 54sc